FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 # Data availability {.unnumbered}

-All data and metadata obtained from the Multicultivator were saved as comma separated values files and are available on the Borealis data repository (DOI pending).
+All data are available on the figshare data repository (10.6084/m9.figshare.25959061).

 Annotated code for data import, transformations and analyses are available at